King Henry VIII

 Children's books about Henry VIII

-- All about the Mary Rose and the museum showing the artefacts from where she sank
+- All about the Mary Rose and the museum showing the artefacts found in her.

-- The six wives of King Henry VIII
+- The Kiddle Encyclopedia guide to King Henry VIII

 - Read some Tudor fiction, books for children set in Tudor times in the reign of Henry VIII